-- Seismic vulnerability consists of expected damages and losses. - Seismic vulnerability depends on structural type, age, condition, contents, and use of multifamily buildings. - Hazard exposure and building vulnerability may result in substantial death, injury, building and content damage, and serious disruption of building use and rentals.
+- Seismic vulnerability consists of expected damages and losses. - Seismic vulnerability depends on structural type, age, condition, contents, and use of retail buildings. - Hazard exposure and building vulnerability may result in substantial death, injury, building and content damage, and serious disruption of building use and loss of rentals and leases.